scape-agency/rite/README.md

 - website: [scape.agency](https://www.scape.agency "Scape Agency website")
 - github: [github.com/scape-agency](https://github.com/scape-agency "Scape Agency Github")

-## License

-Except where otherwise noted, **rite** is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT "MIT License").
+---

 ## Contributing

 We'd love for you to contribute and to make **rite** even better than it is today!
-Please refer to the [contribution guidelines](CONTRIBUTING.md) for information.
+Please refer to the [contribution guidelines](CONTRIBUTING.md) for details on:

-## Disclaimer

-**THIS SOFTWARE IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.** welcome contributions!
-Please see our [Contributing Guide](doc/contributing.md) for details on:

 - Code of conduct
 - Development workflow